Cloud-Tamil/Magento2-Application/Magento2-Docker/README.md

 docker compose build --no-cache
 ```

-This forces Docker to rebuild the PHP/nginx/Varnish images instead of using cached layers.
+This forces Docker to rebuild the PHP and Nginx images (both are custom-built) instead of using cached layers.

 Check images: